mm80843/T3.5/docs/Benef/PBN__Benef_1157.md

 # __Combating misinformation__

-## Name of the Benefit

-Provides accurate and reliable information, helping to counter misinformation and educate the public

 ## Description of Benefits pertaining to Beneficiaries

 * [Enhances public understanding, reduces panic, and promotes adherence to preventive measures](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1289.md)